dr-lin-xinyan/dr-lin-xinyan.github.io/_pages/about.md

 # Current & Future Plans

-Based in **Switzerland**, I am seeking opportunities in **conservation leadership positions** beginning **June/July 2025**, with particular interest in roles that leverage my expertise in:
+Based in **Switzerland**, I am seeking opportunities in **conservation leadership positions** beginning **Q4 2025 or Q2026**, with particular interest in roles that leverage my expertise in:
 - Strategic field development
 - Project portfolio management
-- Resource mobilization
+- Organizational learning and knowledge management

-My professional focus centers on roles that bridge international conservation policy with practical field implementation, creating equitable and sustainable impact through strategic oversight and collaborative engagement.
+My professional focus centers on roles that bridge international environmental policy with practical field implementation, creating equitable and sustainable impact through strategic oversight and collaborative engagement.

 ---

 ## 📬 Contact

-Connect with me at **xinyan.lin@duke.edu** to discuss potential collaborations in advancing equitable and effective marine conservation.
+Connect with me at **xinyan.lin@duke.edu** to discuss potential collaborations in advancing equitable and effective ocean and climate change governance.